 • Height: 11.5 inches.

 Helix sells a wide variety of mattresses, and many work well for side sleepers.
-But we really liked the Helix Midnight, which is specifically designed for side sleeping and cushioned our testers’ shoulders and hips.
-It feels slightly softer than average, while still offering plenty of lumbar support.
+But we really like the Helix Midnight Luxe, because it cushions our testers’ shoulders and hips and is specifically designed for side sleeping.
+It feels slightly softer than average while still offering plenty of lumbar support.

-“I really like the Helix Midnight’s balance of comfort and support.
+“I really like the Helix Midnight Luxe’s balance of comfort and support.
 I got the pressure relief I needed when I slept on my side, and I got plenty of lumbar support when I rested on my back.”

-When we tested this mattress, we found it had a balanced hybrid feel.
-The comfort layers provided gentle contouring, while the coils made the surface feel responsive Good responsiveness means the mattress has a bouncier surface that responds to pressure or the sleeper’s movements, making it easier to move around and switch positions. .
-Our testers found it easy to move around on top of this bed, and we didn’t feel “stuck inside” it.
+When we use this mattress, we notice it has a balanced hybrid feel.
+The comfort layers provide gentle contouring, while the coils make the surface easily respond to our movement.
+Our testers find it easy to move around on top of this bed, and we don’t feel “stuck inside” it.

 Our tester sitting down on a Helix mattress to test edge support

-We found that the Helix Midnight has a balanced hybrid feel.
+We think the Helix Midnight has a balanced hybrid feel and great edge support.

 Key product features